DTrejo/dtrejo.github.io/book-review-nutrition-physical-degration-weston-a-price.md

 - Tribes in Africa whose people regularly grow 6-7 feet tall
 - Villages with low to non-existent rates of crime
 - Natives in South America who dip their food in special types of mud to protect themselves from water-borne disease
+- Miscarriages are frequently a result of a deformed fetus.
+Improved nutrition can reduce the rate of deformities and thus reduce the rate of miscarriage.

 Feel free to skip to the sections that interest you: